stanfordnlp/stanza/README.md

 ## Setup

 Stanza supports Python 3.6 or later.
 We strongly recommend that you install Stanza from PyPI.
-If you already have [pip installed](https://pip.pypa.io/en/stable/installing/), simply run:
+If you already have [pip](https://pip.pypa.io/en/stable/installing/), the Python package manager, installed on your system, simply run:
 ```bash
 pip install stanza
 ```